‘World-class music in intimate local venues!’

 This was the first of several afternoon gigs WemsFest is organising at The Havana, 3 Little London, Chichester PO19 1PH – an atmospheric subterranean venue in the heart of Chichester.
 Easily accessible by public transport using bus or train, the audience enjoyed an afternoon performance and could be home in time for your Sunday roast!
 The Havana’s licensed bar and cosy seating ensures that you are comfortable.
 Please note that unfortunately there is no wheelchair access at this venue.

 We are absolutely delighted to share that the only complaint we’ve heard about the weekend was that one couldn’t get into the pub on Saturday afternoon!
-Hopefully The Coal Exchange, The Crown, and Queenie’s Vintage Tearoom were pleased with the crowds that packed in to see Michael Roach, Ben Waters, Mark Harrison, Dino Baptiste, and Sarah Saville – and we can only apologise to those who couldn’t physically get into the venues – we hope to add additional venues for 2026!
+The Coal Exchange, The Crown, and Queenie’s Vintage Tearoom were pleased with the crowds that packed in to see Michael Roach, Ben Waters, Mark Harrison, Dino Baptiste, and Sarah Saville – and we can only apologise to those who couldn’t physically get into the venues – we hope to add additional venues for 2026!
 The ticketed evening concerts were phenomenal – THANK YOU Bex Marshall Band, and Jo Harman & Band, for sharing your incredible music with us – definitely lifting our spirits and banishing our January blues with the January Blues!

 Oysterband bids Emsworth A Long, Long Goodbye